GSA/digitalgov.gov/content/guides/hcd/design-concepts/envisioning-ideas.md

 As adults, images and objects function in the same way: an object or visualization allows us to give shapes to ideas.
 From that starting point, we can then talk about a desired experience, substance, process, etc., that cannot be present.
 For this reason, the old game of Show and Tell is as useful in meetings as it was in your grade school’s class.

+{{< note >}}

-Note: It’s important to understand that different cultures assign different meanings to shapes, colors, gestural forms, and groupings, the same way different parts of the U.S. assign different meanings to words (try ordering a “pop” in a restaurant in the South.
+It’s important to understand that different cultures assign different meanings to shapes, colors, gestural forms, and groupings, the same way different parts of the U.S. assign different meanings to words (try ordering a “pop” in a restaurant in the South.
 No one will know what you’re talking about.)
 Additionally, people with different cognitive abilities may not immediately understand these abstract methods of representation.
 For this reason, if the design work is to be shared across languages or cultures, some research is required to ensure that the work retains the intended impact across all audiences, and during Show and Tell, the connection between the reference and the intended effect should be explicitly stated.
+{{< /note >}}